-The requirements of a healthy life sound simple but they can be very difficult to achieve.
+The requirements of a healthy life sounds simple but they can be very difficult to achieve.
 A balanced diet is essential.
 This ensures healthy growth in children and provides resistance to infection.
 Pure water supplies are needed to avoid the dangers of water borne diseases.
-Good quality housing protects people from the harmful effects of climate and provides hygienic living conditions.
-A health service should be available for the treatment of illnesses and to educate people in hygiene and preventive medicine, while refuse disposal and sewage systems are necessary to remove waste safely and efficiently.
+Good quality housing protects people from the harmful effects of climate and provides hygienic conditions.
+A healthy service should be available for the treatment of illnesses and to educate people in hygiene and preventive medicine, while refuse disposal and sewage systems are necessary to remove safely and efficiently.